rjsalvadorr/rise-of-the-raps/readme.md

 ---

-- After the season, head coach Jay Triano is replaced by Dwane Casey.
-Casey will become the longest-serving head coach in Raptors history, and lays some of the foundations for the team's first championship.
+- After the season, head coach Jay Triano is replaced by Dwane Casey, who will become the longest-serving head coach in Raptors history.

 </MainText>